CSCfi/rahti-user-guide/docs/introduction/sla.md

  * Planned service breaks - Announced to the customer at least three weeks in advance
  * Unplanned service breaks

+## Service components & dependencies

+The Rahti service is depends on the following services.
+The dependencies of these services are described in their respective service documentation.

+ * The cPouta service
+ * CSC user administration
+ * CSC Servicedesk for user support

 ## Support